Hashmap-Software-Agency/Pyttman/README.md

 * Built-in thread based task scheduler
 * Abstraction layer middleware for managing incoming Messages just like requests in API frameworks
 * Django-like settings.py file
-* Powerful built-in rule-based API for parsing entities in messages (identifying words based on pre/suffixes and/or regex patterns, and/or order of appearence
+* Powerful built-in rule-based API for parsing entities in messages (identifying words based on pre/suffixes and/or regex patterns, and/or order of appearance

 ### Documentation